haranlakha/spotify-tweet-bot/README.md

 The authentication tokens and keys for Spotify can be found when you create an app on https://developer.spotify.com/

-The authetication tokens and keys for Twitter can be found when you create an app on https://developer.twitter.com/
+The authentication tokens and keys for Twitter can be found when you create an app on https://developer.twitter.com/

 You will need to import [Tweepy](https://www.tweepy.org/) and [Spotipy](https://spotipy.readthedocs.io/en/latest/#installation) to run this program.

 As there is a problem with the current build of spotipy you will also need to run this command to get the latest build:

-pip install git+https://github.com/plamere/spotipy.git --upgrade
+pip3 install git+https://github.com/plamere/spotipy.git --upgrade

 This will eliminate any attribute errors when getting the user playback.